What Goes Around... Comes Around

-Production
+Background

 When Timberlake began working on FutureSex/LoveSounds at Timbaland's studio in Virginia Beach, Virginia, they had no idea of what the album would be like with no plan for it or even a title.
 He told his collaborators to do a remake of his previous single, "Cry Me a River".
 Danja, a protégé of Timbaland, stated: "We had no direction at all other than 'Cry Me a River,' and not in the sense of mimicking the track, but in how big the song was.
 There was no direction for how he wanted the song to sound, because there was no direction for how he wanted [his album FutureSex/LoveSounds] to sound."

 The song was written and produced by Justin Timberlake, Timbaland, and Nate "Danja" Hills.
 While in the studio, the three men were just "fooling around" and "freestyling".
 When Danja began playing a guitar riff, it caught Timberlake's attention.
 Timberlake started humming to the melody, and then the lyrics came.
 Timbaland, who was at his keyboards beside Danja, added drums to the melody.
 Danja commented that "everything was coming together at the same time".
 After coming up with the music, Timberlake never wrote down the lyrics and, in an hour, he was ready to record it.
 By the time Timberlake was in the vocal booth, the basic track was done, then Timbaland produced a prelude of the song.
 Timberlake sang the song in a couple of takes and went back line by line to fill up the gaps.
 During the recording sessions, Timbaland and Danja added everything else, including the basses and strings.
 Danja compared the process to scoring to a movie, thinking the song was like a horror flick.

 "What Goes Around...
 Comes Around" was pivotal to the creation of FutureSex/LoveSounds.
 After finishing the production of the song, Timbaland teased Timberlake.
 Timberlake responded: "Let's do something we would never do.
 Let's go far left and just see what happens."
 His answer motivated the collective, and they ended up producing ten songs for the album.